 attenuate the signal before it is received.

-In contrast, our signal is delivered from a terrestrial tower 1 ½ miles
+In contrast, our signal is delivered from terrestrial towers located in and around

 The signal has a much shorter trip and does not need to pass through the upper atmosphere, therefore

 it is much less likely to be affected by weather.

 Q. Sounds great!
 How do I get started?

 A. The first step is a site survey.

 Click here to place a request.
 One of our professional technicians will check your